Warns/devops-challenge/README.md

 Notes:
 - The solution dockerizes the Go application and pushes it to ECR.
+- Github Actions workflow builds and tags the docker image, scans the image with Trivy and then, if succeeded, pushes the image to ECR.
 - The application is deployed to an ECS cluster in 2 AZs.
 - The application is fronted with an ALB for load balancing.
 - The application receives the RDS Postgres credentials as environment variables in the container runtime.